FREQUENTLY ASKED QUESTIONS

 A. Coaching should not be viewed as remedial.
 You don't hire a coach only because you think there is something wrong with you.
 Coaching is for someone who wants to get from where they are today to where they'd like to be, faster.

-If you want to stay relevant, if want to identify the blindspots and bottlenecks that are holding you back, and want help to make faster progress, then you are ready for coaching.
+If you want to stay relevant, if you want to identify the blindspots and bottlenecks that are holding you back, and if you want help to make faster progress, then you are ready for coaching.

 Q. How do I know what's the right amount to spend on coaching?